Sesto Pals: Antisemitic persecution and communist oppression

-Pals sought full employment after the antifascist coup of 1944, and, in 1945, was dispatched to oversee the construction of railway tunnels in Cluj County.
-Later that year, he returned to Bucharest, joining the City Planning Institute as founder and president of its geotechnical engineering section.
 In 1946, engineer Șestopali parted with Lucy and married Valentina Berman.
 This created controversy: Valentina was Pals' first cousin and his junior by 15 years.
 She was also Holocaust survivor, having just returned from the concentration camp in Berezivka, Transnistria.
 Although he still refrained from an open affiliation, Pals continued to visit Luca and the surrealists, introducing his wife to them.
 His half-sister-in-law, Mura Vlad, was a published novelist and translator from Russian.

-The marriage soon crumbled: Pals was an absentee husband, and Valentina found it hard to cope with the rigors of life in Communist Romania.
-Working as a typist, she met the poet Ion Caraion, becoming his admirer, muse, and lover.
+The marriage soon crumbled: Pals was an absentee husband, and Valentina found it hard to cope with the rigors of life in communized Romania.
+Working as a state-registered typist, in 1956 she met the poet Ion Caraion, becoming his admirer, muse, and lover.
 Pals accepted the informal separation, resuming his love affair with Lucy Metsch, who now worked as a scenic painter for Sahia Film.
 He was increasingly withdrawn and troubled, dedicating himself to writing down a whole corpus of literary and philosophical works that he would not publish.

 During that decade, the Șestopalis came into conflict with the communist regime.
 In 1957, an investigation began into Caraion's samizdat poetry, which was highly critical of the regime, and which Valentina had helped circulate.
 At the risk of incriminating himself, Pals returned to his conjugal home and protected his estranged wife.
-In mid 1958, Valentina was arrested by the Securitate, then implicated in Caraion's trial for sedition.
+In mid-1958, Valentina was arrested by the Securitate, then implicated in Caraion's trial for sedition.
 She dismissed the option to denounce Caraion in exchange for freedom, and was sentenced to 15 years of hard labor.
+Pals himself wrote a statement denouncing both Valentina and Caraion, accusing the latter of having seduced and beguiled his wife.
+He accuses Caraion of having networked for far-right elements in the anti-communist underground, and specifically for the Iron Guard; he claimed that Valentina was cynically used by Caraion, to support a movement that had been "responsible for [her] past suffering".

-In 1962, Pals applied for an exit visa and emigration to Israel, a rebellious gesture which saw his demotion with reduced pay and his relocation to the remote town of Dej.
+In 1962, Pals applied for an exit visa and emigration to Israel; as Sfari notes, this came as a surprise to him.
+This rebellious gesture also resulted in Pals' demotion with reduced pay, and his relocation to the remote town of Dej.
 Valentina, released from prison under a general amnesty, divorced him in 1963, and later married Caraion.
 Pals also married Lucy in 1965, and, starting 1967, retook his position at the Bucharest Planning Institute.
 He earned respect in the engineers' community, and had several professional awards to his name, while privately working on a set of essays which sought to reconcile Hegelianism with existentialism and phenomenology.